gcorneliusvh/semantic_chatbot/readme.md

 The script 01_fetch_metadata.py is used to generate this file using the Looker SDK.

-Ensure Looker SDK is configured (it uses the variables in secrets.toml).
+Ensure Looker SDK is configured (it uses the variables in secrets.toml or a local looker.ini file).

 Run the script (This assumes you are using the same Model/Explore names as the original project: data_block_acs_bigquery::acs_census_data):